vvflow/flexyfoil-report/index.md

 stationary velocity on the elasticity is investigated.
 It is shown that very low spring constant of the hinge is not optimal as well as very high one.

+### Acknowlegment

+The work was supported by the Russian Science Foundation (grant No. 18-71-00133).